-The average life of a car in the US is 12 years.
-This means that if you are buying a used car that is five years old, with 50,000 miles under its belt, then you are left with nearly seven years of driving.
-If, like the average car owner, you tend to put in 12,000 miles a year, then you are left with 7x 12,000 miles which are 84,000 miles.
-As such, despite the 50,000 mileage on the car, it is likely to be a decent buy, especially if it has been maintained regularly.
+The average life of a car in the U.S. is 12 years.
+This means that if you buy a used car that is five years old with 50,000 miles under its belt, you are left with nearly seven years of driving.
+If, like the average car owner, you tend to put in 12,000 miles a year, you are left with 7 x 12,000 miles which is 84,000 miles.
+As such, despite the 50,000 miles on the car, it is likely to be a decent buy, especially if it has been maintained regularly.

 Another essential factor that you need to consider is how dedicated the previous owner was when it came to repairs and maintenance.
 It goes without saying that a well-maintained car with regular servicing would be in better condition than one with the same mileage that hasn’t been regularly maintained.

-As you can see, it wouldn’t be wise to go by the mileage alone when purchasing a second-hand car.
-This is why it would be a good idea to have a detailed vehicle history drawn up for the car or have a used car technician take a look at it before you make the decision.
+As you can see, it wouldn’t be wise to go by the mileage alone when purchasing a secondhand car.
+This is why it’s a good idea to have a detailed vehicle history drawn up for the car or have a used car technician take a look at it before you make the decision.